CryptoGold vs ListedGold vs FractionalGold

 Conclusion: Horses for Courses

-• PAXG suits the digitally fluent investor who wants real gold ownership with the speed of crypto.
+• PAXG suits the digitally / crypto fluent investor who wants real gold ownership with the speed of blockchain technology.

-• Gold ETFs are ideal for portfolio exposure with convenience, but without actual gold.
+• Gold ETFs are ideal for portfolio exposure with convenience, but without holding actual gold.

 Ultimately, the best choice depends on your goals, risk appetite, and buying style.
 In an ideal world, a combination of all three offers diversified exposure to the timeless allure of gold.